MartinPerry/cyclone-detector/README.md

 ## Using makefile
 We use a simple makefile script.
 If you add `DISABLE_DEBUG_OUTPUT`, program will be compiled without the availability to generate intermediate results.
-This option will slightly improve performance, since some checks are ommited.
+This option will slightly improve performance since some checks are omitted.

 ## Using Visual Studio 2019 solution
 We have also provided Visual Studio Solution files with x64 Debug and Release build.
 In this case in `VC++ Directories` add or remove include and library directory for OpenCV library.
-By default, these path are set to
+By default, these paths are set to
 `D:\opencv\build\include` and `D:\opencv\build\x64\vc15\lib` respectively.
 If you do not want OpenCV support, simple remove the variables.

 If you add `DISABLE_DEBUG_OUTPUT` under `C/C++ -> Preprocessor -> Preprocessor Definition`, program will be compiled without the availability to generate intermediate results.
-This option will slightly improve performance, since some checks are ommited.
+This option will slightly improve performance since some checks are omitted.

 # Description

-The program does not require to add any any 3rd party dependencies (however, you have the opportunity to enable OpenCV for some debug outputs).
+The program does not require to add any 3rd party dependencies (however, you have the opportunity to enable OpenCV for some debug outputs).
 It is written in C++17.
-All source files required for the compialtion are included in the repository.
+All source files required for the compilation are included in the repository.
 The main algorithm is located in files `PressureExtrema` and `CycloneDetector`.

 # Input files